decant09/learn-the-lingo-quiz/README.md

 - I used Google Dev Tools to test for screen responsiveness.
 ![](/docs/website_screenshots/mobile_responsive.png)
 - I tested on different browsers (chrome, firefox, safari & edge) to ensure the website performs as expected across all of these.
-- I tested on android and iPhone devices.
+- I tested on Android and iPhone devices.
-- I tested all the buttons and answers fields on the website manually to ensure that they all work as expected.
+- I tested all the buttons and answer fields on the website manually to ensure that they all work as expected.
 Upon hovering over them the desired effect is realised.
 The main buttons redirect appropriately to the website areas they are linked to.
 The answer fields behave as intended.
 - The dark mode toggle icon changes appearance upon clicking.
 The dark mode colour scheme is maintained throughout the website when a new page is opened.
 - I spellchecked the website and the readme using [Online Spellcheck](https://www.online-spellcheck.com/).
 I also used [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik), a google chrome extension.
+- I used [Grammarly](https://www.grammarly.com/) to check for grammatical errors.

 ### Testing User Stories from User Experience (UX) Section
 #### First Time Visitor Goals